This post was edited on August 12th, 2019.

 1. Design – The designer motifs are mostly inspired from the Mughal era.
 More natural elements are incorporated into the design like flowers and leaves.
 When Chikankari was still in a very nascent stage, FISH was an integral part of the design as it was also the emblem of the court of Oudh.

-2. Engravings and Block Printing – Once the design is approved, it is engraved on one or more design blocks.
+2. With Engravings and Block Printing – Once the design is approved, it is engraved on one or more design blocks.
 Design blocks are then used for block printing on the ground fabric.

 3. Stitches (Embroidery) – A master embroiderer then creates his or her magic by making use of different types of stitches.
 The type of stitches and the thickness of the thread determine the patterns and effects created on the fabric.
 There are more than 35 stitches used in Chikankari to give a unique look to each design.
 All these 35 stitches are mainly classified into 3 main types.
 Flat, embossed, and raised stitches.
 Flat stitches are very subtle in nature and remain close to the fabric.
 Embossed stitches provide a grainy appearance to the fabric.
 The dress in the feature picture is all Chikankari.